rcgsheffield/sheffield_hpc/FAQs.rst

 I can not log into a cluster via the MyApps applications portal
 ---------------------------------------------------------------

-Most of the time such problems arise due to due to Java version issues.
+Most of the time such problems arise due to Java version issues.
 As Java updates are released regularly, these problems are usually caused by the changes to the Java plug-in for the browser.

 Most users can swap to using the HTML5 client to resolve these problems via the **"Client Options"** link at the bottom right of the login window and then clicking the **"To use the HTML5 Client login"** link.